npomb001/BashScript_repo/README.md

 - mkblastdb.sh : for making blast database using unite(fungal database)
 - unite_blast.sh : for blasting many fastq files to unite database
 - unite_blast_top8.sh : for blasting many fastq files to unite database and report the top 8 hits
+- rename.files.sh : for rename multiple file with the same pattern